 - The Metropolitan Transportation Authority (MTA) in securing a historic settlement of a putative class action brought in the Southern District of New York alleging that the MTA violated the Americans with Disabilities Act and other federal and local antidiscrimination laws through its alleged practice of renovating certain subway stations—and specifically replacing staircases at certain stations—without also installing elevators in those stations to make them accessible to individuals with disabilities.
 The comprehensive settlement will ultimately provide greater access to the city’s subway system to people with mobility disabilities.

-- Nikola Corporation, a manufacturer of heavy-duty commercial battery-electric vehicles, and several of its officers and directors, in the dismissal of a putative securities class action in the District of Arizona, as well as ongoing related derivative litigation in Arizona and Delaware, regarding alleged misstatements about the company’s products and performances.
+- Nikola Corporation, a manufacturer of heavy-duty commercial battery-electric vehicles, and several of its officers and directors, in the partial dismissal of a putative securities class action in the District of Arizona regarding alleged misstatements about the company’s products and performance.
+Paul, Weiss also secured the partial dismissal of a related derivative lawsuit brought in the Delaware Court of Chancery.

 See additional work highlights across a multitude of practice areas, such as: